JoiceO/JoiceO/README.md

 <h3>Hi, I'm Joice</h3>
 🌱 I’m a social scientist currently learning data science <br>
-💞️ I’m looking to collaborate on open data projects
+💞️ I’m looking to collaborate on open data projects and research on science, technology and society and critical thinking in data science and AI.

  ##